claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

 > [!NOTE]
 >
-> - Put files in Trash bin won't work on some protocols (Android MTP), use permanently delete instead.
+> - Moving files to the Trash bin does not work with some protocols (e.g., Android MTP).
+Please use permanent delete instead.
 > - Scheme/Mount URIs shouldn't contain password, because they are saved as plain text in `yazi/config/gvfs.private`.
 > - Google Drive, One drive are created via GNOME Online Accounts (GOA).
 >   Guide to setup [GNOME_ONLINE_ACCOUNTS_GOA.md](./GNOME_ONLINE_ACCOUNTS_GOA.md)
 > - MTP, GPhoto2, AFC, Hard disk/drive, fstab with x-gvfs-show mount option, Google Drive + One drive protocols are listed automatically.
 So you don't need to add them via `add-mount` command.
 >   For other protocols (smb, ftp, sftp, etc), use `add-mount` command to add [Schemes/Mount URI](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>).
-> - There is a bug with yazi, which prevent mounted folders from refreshing after unmounted.
+> - There is a bug in Yazi that prevents mounted folders from refreshing after they are mounted/unmounted.
->   If you encounter this issue, try create new tab, or move cursor up and down a little bit for yazi to refresh.
+>   If you encounter this issue, try opening a new tab or moving the cursor up and down to trigger a refresh.

 Add this to your `~/.config/yazi/keymap.toml`: